iExecBlockchainComputing/documentation-tools/tools/oracle-factory/methods/createOracle.md

-  ApiKeyPublishOrderRequestMessage, // requests the user to publish the dataset order ApiKeyPublishOrderSuccessMessage, // dataset order published ParamSetCreatedMessage, // ParamSet created from inputs OracleIDComputedMessage, // OracleId computed from ParamSet ParamSetUploadedMessage, // ParamSet uploaded on IPFS } from '@iexec/iexec-oracle-factory-wrapper';
+  ApiKeyPublishOrderRequestMessage, // requests the user to publish the dataset order ApiKeyPublishOrderSuccessMessage, // dataset order published ParamSetCreatedMessage, // ParamSet created from inputs OracleIDComputedMessage, // OracleID computed from ParamSet ParamSetUploadedMessage, // ParamSet uploaded on IPFS } from '@iexec/iexec-oracle-factory-wrapper';
 ```